Generic Name: itraconazole (IT-ra-KON-a-zole)

 Important safety information:

-- Itraconazole solution may cause dizziness.
-This effect may be worse if you take it with alcohol or certain medicines.
+- Itraconazole solution may cause dizziness or vision changes.
+These effects may be worse if you take it with alcohol or certain medicines.
 Use itraconazole solution with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.
+If you have dizziness or vision changes, do not drive or perform other possibly unsafe tasks.

 - Rarely, itraconazole solution has been associated with serious, sometimes fatal liver problems, including some cases within the first week of treatment.
 Contact your doctor right away if you notice dark urine; loss of appetite; pale stools; severe stomach pain; unusual tiredness, nausea, or vomiting; or yellowing of the skin or eyes.